Bowrna/Bowrna/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-* :microscope: I'm currently working on data pipeline monitoring tool in Python that helps customers of Unravel Data
+* :microscope: I'm currently working on open-source tools, help people and small organizations to transform digitally using open-source tools
 * :seedling: Contributing to Open Source  and proud to be part of its community
 * :mailbox: Reach out to me in email: mailbowrna at gmail dot com
-* :bulb: My Interests includes tinkering with ideas at hand, building apps, reading books
+* :bulb: My Interests includes tinkering with ideas at hand, building apps, reading books, open-source
+*  💬 Ask me about open-source contribution to Airflow, Frappe Apps, coding in Python, Java, Distributed Systems.